PirateforFreedom/TypeAgent/README.md

-<span style="color:red;">If you are interested in business cooperation or anything else, please make a issues > </span>
+- If you are interested in business cooperation or anything else, please make a issues

 <p align="center">